-- ▶ Flexible Connections participants benefit from appropriate caps on curtailment that safeguard their interests. - ► FSPs are provided with assurance that the utilisation of curtailable connections wouldn't diminish the value stack for Flexibility Services, providing more certainty on revenues.
+- Flexible Connections participants benefit from appropriate caps on curtailment that safeguard their interests. - FSPs are provided with assurance that the utilisation of curtailable connections wouldn't diminish the value stack for Flexible Services.

 A network user's order within the curtailment list is ultimately based on their current Pseudo Curtailment Price when compared with each connected network user behind the constraint.
 The asset's Pseudo Curtailment Price is adjusted dynamically as its Curtailment Index changes to reflect any network event or activity that caused the DER to adjust its import or export.